argoproj/argo-cd/docs/developer-guide/contributing.md

 ## Submitting PRs

+### Continuous Integration process

-When you submit a PR against ArgoCD's GitHub repository, a couple of CI checks will be run automatically to ensure your changes will build fine and meet certain quality standards.
+When you submit a PR against Argo CD's GitHub repository, a couple of CI checks will be run automatically to ensure your changes will build fine and meet certain quality standards.
 Your contribution needs to pass those checks in order to be merged into the repository.

-In general, it might be beneficial to only submit a PR for an existing issue.
-Especially for larger changes, an Enhancement Proposal should exist before.

 !!!note

-    Please make sure that you always create PRs from a branch that is up-to-date with the latest changes from ArgoCD's master branch.
+    Please make sure that you always create PRs from a branch that is up-to-date with the latest changes from Argo CD's master branch.
 Depending on how long it takes for the maintainers to review and merge your PR, it might be necessary to pull in latest changes into your branch again.

-Please understand that we, as an Open Source project, have limited capacities for reviewing and merging PRs to ArgoCD.
+Please understand that we, as an Open Source project, have limited capacities for reviewing and merging PRs to Argo CD.
 We will do our best to review your PR and give you feedback as soon as possible, but please bear with us if it takes a little longer as expected.

 The following read will help you to submit a PR that meets the standards of our CI tests: